jgarw/access-control/README.md

 ```sh
 python app.py
 ```
+This script will monitor all registered RFID readers and validate access based on roles.

 ## Usage
 - Use the web interface to register new users by scanning an RFID card and assigning a role.
+- Use the `access_permissions` table to define which roles can access specific points (e.g., doors, rooms).
-- The Raspberry Pi will continuously scan for RFID tags and check their access level.
+- The Raspberry Pi script reads RFID tags and validates them against both the `users` and `access_permissions` tables.
-- If access is granted, the green LED will turn on; otherwise, the red LED will indicate denial.
+- Access attempts are logged in the `access_logs` table for review.

 ## Future Improvements
-- Add authentication to the admin panel.
+- Add user authentication for admin panel.
-- Hash values stored in database.
-- Implement role-based access control for different areas.
-- Enhance UI with additional filtering and sorting features.
+- Add visual status indicators (e.g. LEDs, buzzers) for access granted/denied.
+- Allow real-time monitoring of access events from the web panel.
+- Enable dynamic assignment of multiple roles per user.
+- Export access logs to CSV or Excel.

 ## License
 This project is open-source and available under the MIT License.